-VERO BEACH, Florida – The Vero Beach Police Department joined a growing list of law enforcement agencies in becoming an E-Commerce Exchange Safe Zone location.
+VERO BEACH – The Vero Beach Police Department joined a growing list of law enforcement agencies in becoming an E-Commerce Exchange Safe Zone location.

 E-Commerce Exchange Safe Zones are designated meeting places for completing transactions and purchases performed on-line.